-EC4660 ELECTROMAG ENVIRONMENTAL EFFECTS ON COMM SYSTEM PERFORMANCE (3-2)
+EC4660 ELECTROMAGNETIC ENVIRONMENTAL EFFECTS ON COMMUNICATION SYSTEM PERFORMANCE (3 - 2).

 This course covers the effects of the electromagnetic environment on the performance of VLF-UHF land based and shipboard communications systems with emphasis on SIGINT applications.
 Methods of evaluating system performance in the presence of electromagnetic interference (EMI) are discussed.
 Newly developed techniques that overcome shortcomings of classical EMI test procedures of locating and eliminating sources of EMI in order to improve system performance are demonstrated in the laboratory.
 Current research in non-classical propagation and antenna effects are covered.
 Computational tools for evaluating these effects are demonstrated.
 Students participate in a project by applying the test procedures and computer tools to a current military system or sub-system, gaining an appreciation for the impact of the EM environment on operational systems.
-PREREQUISITE: EC3650 or consent of instructor
+PREREQUISITE: EC3650 or consent of instructor.

-EC4680 RADAR ELECTRONIC WARFARE TECHNIQUES AND SYSTEMS (3-3)
+EC4680 RADAR ELECTRONIC WARFARE TECHNIQUES AND SYSTEMS (3-3).

 Radar electronic countermeasures and counter-countermeasures are considered in detail.
 Digital RF memories and directed energy weapon are also considered.
-Detailed sensor models are reviewed to solve analytically the effectiveness of various countermeasures.
-PREREQUISITES: EC4610 or EC3670, U.S. citizenship, and SECRET clearance
+Detailed sensor models are reviewed to solve analytically the effective-ness of various countermeasures.
+PREREQUISITES: EC4610 or EO3678, U.S. citizenship, and SECRET clearance.

-EC4690 RADAR ELECTRONIC WARFARE TECHNIQUES AND SYSTEMS (For Intl students) (3-3)
+EC4690 RADAR ELECTRONIC WARFARE TECHNIQUES AND SYSTEMS FOR INTERNATIONAL STUDENTS (3 - 3).

 This course covers essentially the same material as EC4680.
 This course is intended for students who do not have U.S. citizenship.
-PREREQUISITES: EC4610 or EC3670
+PREREQUISITE: EC4610 or EO3678.

-EC4700 ADVANCED TOPICS IN ELECTRONIC WARFARE (3-0)
+EC4700 ADVANCED TOPICS IN INFORMATION WARFARE (3-0).

 Special advanced topics in electronic warfare not currently covered in a regularly scheduled course and relevant to advanced naval and other military applications.

-Topics may include digital RF memories, directed energy weapons, hardware-in-the-loop, EW simulators, and high-speed high-resolution ADCs, or other topics of interest.
-PREREQUISITE: EC3420 or consent of instructor
+Topics may include electronic warfare, signals intelligence, psychological operations, deception techniques, physical destruction and operations security.
+PREREQUISITE: EC3700 or consent of instructor.